 It is an immune boosting herb as well as acts as an excellent anti-oxidant.
-It acts as an immune boosting herb by increasing the number of pathogen fighting agents like – White blood cells (WBCs) and platelets.
+Acts as an immune boosting herb by increasing the number of pathogen fighting agents like – White blood cells (WBCs) and platelets.
 It also fights chronic stress which debilitates the immune system.
 Cow’s ghee (800 ml) is taken in a wide mouthed vessel and heated for 20 seconds.
 Make a bolus of Ashwagandha powder with water and add it to ghee then add milk to ghee.
 Continue heating till the entire water portion evaporates and at the end, only ghee remains.
 Filter it and preserve the ghee part.

 2. Shatavari (Asparagus racemosus)

 Shatavari is quite a powerful herb which provides rejuvenation.
 It acts as an anti-oxidant and immune-stimulant.
 This herb strengthens the overall immune system of the body by enhancing each function associated with macrophages.